fogus/spiel/wurfelspiel/cuckoo/README.markdown

-*Cuckoo* is a game of pyramid construction for Two Players using a [Spiel Mini](http://boardgamegeek.com/boardgame/110073/spiel-mini) set, designed by [Reinhold Wittig](http://www.perlhuhn.de/).
+*Pidan* is a game of pyramid construction for Two Players using a [Spiel Mini](http://boardgamegeek.com/boardgame/110073/spiel-mini) set, designed by [Reinhold Wittig](http://www.perlhuhn.de/).

 Preparation
 ===========